-Pyrrole Disorder/Pyroluria or Pyrroles is a metabolic disorder that most commonly manifests as a mental health condition.
-Some symptoms are vague, others are very definite and they vary widely from person to person.
-Before you switch off and think ‘I don’t have a mental health condition’, flick to the list at the bottom of the article and look at the symptom questionnaire to see whether this resonates with you or someone you know well.
+Pyrrole Disorder/Pyroluria or Pyrroles is a metabolic disorder that most commonly manifests as gut and mental health conditions.
+Some symptoms are vague, others are very definite, and they vary widely from person to person.
+Before you switch off and think, ‘I don’t have a mental health condition’, flick to the list at the bottom of the article and look at the symptom questionnaire to see whether this resonates with you or someone you know well.

-Pyroluria is something I have personal experience with and understand its varied digestive, mental and systemic symptoms intimately.
-And I can tell you with experience and certainty: there is much work but there is a light at the end of the tunnel.
+Pyroluria is something I have personal experience with, and I intimately understand its varied digestive, mental and systemic symptoms.
+And I can tell you with experience and certainty: there is much work, but there is a light at the end of the tunnel.

 What is Pyroluria?